Get Perfect Half Square Triangles in Less Time!

 Method #2 – Half Square Triangles

-Karen at Bluprint uses a similar method, of stitching squares together, but starts out with larger squares and makes 8 HSTs at a time.
+Karen Walker uses a similar method of stitching squares together, but starts out with larger squares and makes 8 HSTs at a time.
 This method does require marking your sewing lines, but it’s worth it since you’ll end up with 8 HST blocks once they’re cut apart.

 Method #3 – Half Square Triangles

 Do your half square triangles tend to be a little wonky rather than exactly square?
 Amy at Diary of a Quilter sews two HSTs at a time and trims them apart, but makes hers a little large so she has room to square them up.
 She uses the Quilt In A Day Square Up Ruler (you’ll find several sizes here) to produce perfectly uniform blocks.
 Her method would be even faster if combined with April’s tape hack (Method #1).